Active Directory Self-Service Password Reset

 In any company there are a lot of types of users with different privileges.
 The more rights a user has, the stronger security policy his/her account must have.
 Administrators, for instance, have significantly wider range of rights, than general users do.
 That is why administrator accounts require a more severe Self-Service Password Reset policy.
 Regular users, in turn, can have less severe verification procedure.
 To embody such an objective, Adaxes allows diversifying Self-Service Password Reset procedures for various user types.
 Thus administrators can have a lot of security questions and low number of verification attempts.
 The same can work for help desk, but with less number of questions.
 General users can have the most modest policy.

 Such an approach provides an easy and flexible way of applying strong verification requirements and security measures to users, who really need it, and delivers lighter procedures for others.

 Self-Service Password Reset is Easy to Enroll

-Unlike SMS verification method, which does not require any introductory actions from a user, Q&A verification needs preliminary questions/answers specifying.
-This procedure is called enrollment.
-Enrollment is an easy process of selecting security questions and answering them, which is implemented in the Adaxes Active Directory Web interface.
+Unlike verification via SMS or email, which does not require any introductory actions from a user, Q&A verification includes a preliminary step of defining security questions and answers.
+This process is called enrollment.
+Enrollment is an easy process of selecting security questions and answering them, which is implemented in Adaxes Active Directory Web interface.
 Though this process does not take a lot of time, many users are too lazy or simply forget to perform it.
-For informing and reminding users about necessity of enrollment, Adaxes Self-Service Password Reset enables sending periodical enrollment invitations.
+To inform and notify users about the necessity of enrollment, Adaxes Self-Service Password Reset provides the ability of sending periodical enrollment invitations.
 This helps reach up to 100% of user enrollments throughout the whole company within a tight deadline.